augustus-mutinda/KraftyTime/README.md

 # KraftyTime [![](https://jitpack.io/v/augustusiam/KraftyTime.svg)](https://jitpack.io/#augustusiam/KraftyTime)
 KraftTime is a small light liblary for displaying date in java or kotlin.
 It formarts date into whatsapp style date formating.

-# How do I use KraftTime?
+# How do get KraftyTime?
 1. Add this to build level gradle file.
 	```
 	allprojects {